weiloon617/movie-app/README.md

           |
           |-store       # redux -> actions and reducers
           |
-          |-utils       #  functions or methods can be use by all the screens / modules
+          |-utils       #  functions or methods can be use by all the screens or modules
 ```

 #### Screens / Modules Folder Structure